 One of the basic philosophies is this: “Most companies don’t fail because they can’t build a product.
 They fail because they can’t get traction”.

 In this sense: Building a great product alone will not make you succesful.
+You also need to find your traction channels.
 Remember the 50-percent rule: Spend 50 percent of your time to develop your product, and the other 50 on marketing it.

 If your data tells you “no”: don’t do it.